aws-amplify/docs/cli/init.md

 Note: The `project-config.json` file has your local system-specific paths and shouldn't be checked in to your source control if sharing the project with another team member working on another system.

-The `.config` directory also has a `aws-info.json` file which lets the CLI know which AWS profile/accesskey-secret key pair to use when adding AWS resources to your project.
+The `.config` directory also has an `aws-info.json` file which lets the CLI know which AWS profile/accesskey-secret key pair to use when adding AWS resources to your project.
 If you're using an AWS profile to initialize your project, the format should be the following:

 ```
 {